Xyli2024/Power-grid-optimization/README.md

-# Power Grid Optimization — Jupyter Notebook Series
+# Power Grid Optimization

+A series of Jupyter notebooks documenting my studying of power grid optimization fundamentals as a researcher.
+A table of contents is as following.